- Poisonous Parenting for July

 Plus, my kid’s already behind developmentally.
 He’s four and hasn’t had his first drunken police chase yet.

 Police who chased a car for miles along a highway at speeds up to 100 mph said the driver was drunk, hardly a rarity in this resort town.
-But there was more: When they looked inside the flipped vehicle with guns drawn, they found an 11-year-old girl at the wheel.
+But there was more: When they looked inside the flipped vehicle with guns drawn, they found an 11-year-old girl at the wheel, empty bottles and one of the best radar detector systems the police had ever seen in this area!

 “You go up there thinking it’s a felon you’re dealing with,” assistant police Chief Greg Duck said.